St. Louis, MO

 Despite being “no-fault,” you should consider hiring a lawyer for your workers’ compensation lawsuit.

-Workers compensation laws are created to benefit both the employee and employer.
+Workers compensation laws are created to benefit both the employee and the employer.
 The employee is guaranteed a quick payoff to cover their damages without the hassle of dealing with the courts.
 In exchange, the employer is protected from personal injury lawsuits regarding the injury.
 Most often, workers should be able to handle workers compensation claims out of court.
 However, if your employer disputes your claim, or you run into any of the aforementioned situations, you will likely need legal help.

 However, the worker’s compensation claim process can be very complex, involving time-sensitive deadlines and very specific paperwork.
 Along with these speed bumps in the worker’s compensation claim process, creating a full list of damages along with the proper tangible evidence to prove these damages is nothing short of complicated.